 Conclusion

-Here, I have tried to give you a concise idea of multiplying the bash variable.
+Here, I have tried to give you a concise idea of how to multiply the bash variable.
 I believe after going through this article, you will be competent enough to do multiplication of bash variables wherever necessary.

 People Also Ask